-3.2.3 KRA 3 - Unclaimed Financial Assets Reunification
+3.2.3 KRA 3 - Unclaimed Financial Assets Re-unification

-The most significant function of UFAA has not registered much success with a reunification level remaining at very low levels.
-The rate of reunification (of all cash and non-cash assets) is still less than 5%.
-It was recorded at 2.7% in 2021 and 3.7% at the end of the Plan period (2023) - for all assets and at 5.7% for cash assets.
+The most significant function of UFAA has not registered much success with a re-unification level remaining at very low levels.
+The rate of re-unification (of all cash and non-cash assets) is still less than 5%.
+It was recorded at 2.7% in 2021 and 3.7% at the end of the plan period (2023) - for all assets and at 5.7% for cash assets.
 Existing evidence shows that it is easier to reunify cash assets.
 In the medium term, the Authority will explore the option of converting non-cash unclaimed assets to cash equivalent (especially shares and safe deposit contents).
-In the fourth MTP period, the Financial Services Sector targets a reunification rate of 20% annually.
+In the fourth MTP period, the Financial Services Sector targets a re-unification rate of 20%, annually.

-Some of the reasons for the paltry reunification is very low awareness levels among potential claimants, hence need to intensify public campaigns on UFAA's mandate and review of UFA Act and 2016 Regulations.
-This is to allow differentiated modes of settling different claims values, use of different reunification channels to reach a wide scope of claimants in various parts of the country, establish various partnerships with various stakeholders to deepen reunification and capacitate holders of UFAs so as to file complete and accurate reports on UFAs frease of reunification.
+Some of the reasons for the paltry re-unification is very low awareness levels among potential claimants, hence need to intensify public campaigns on UFAA's mandate and review of UFA Act and 2016 Regulations.
+This is to allow differentiated modes of settling different claims values, use of different re-unification channels to reach a wide scope of claimants in various parts of the country, establish various partnerships with various stakeholders to deepen re-unification and capacitate holders of UFA so as to file complete and accurate reports on UFA for ease of re-unification.

 Article 6(3) of the Constitution of Kenya requires every national State organ to ensure reasonable access to its services in all parts of the Republic, so far as it is appropriate to do so having regard to the nature of the service.
-Currently, UFAA's only office is in Nairobi with no outposts or agents elsewhere in the republic, hence making its services inaccessible within the tenet of Article 6 (3) of the Constitution in so far as its services are not accessible at the grass-root level especially regarding compliance and reunification outreach.
+Currently, UFAA's only office is in Nairobi with no outposts or agents elsewhere in the Republic, hence making its services inaccessible within the tenet of Article 6 (3) of the Constitution in so far as its services are not accessible at the grass-root level especially with regard to compliance and re-unification outreach.

 The percentage of assets with low values has posed a challenge to the UFAA due to the high cost of administering these assets vis-a-vis their value.
-UFAA shall, from time to time, determine the manner of dealing with assets of insignificant value and shall, in that regard, among other things, make use of appropriate ICT to enable the reunification of these assets with the rightful owners at the most cost-effective way possible.
+UFAA shall, from time to time, determine the manner of dealing with assets of insignificant value and shall, in that regard, among other things, make use of appropriate ICT to enable the re-unification of these assets with the rightful owners at the most cost-effective way possible.